dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/dropdown/info.md

 **NB:** This pattern can be constructed in a number of ways to achieve a similar effect - from using the HTML 'select' element to custom building with divs, spans and javascript.

+## Action Menu

+The Dropdown component can easily be used as a so called **action button** by setting the prop `action_menu="true"`.
+In mobile view, the title/text will be hidden, only showing the icon and the DrawerList will open from the browser bottom.

 ## Menu Button

 The Dropdown component can easily be used as a so called **menu button** by setting the prop `more_menu="true"` which shows then the [more](/icons/primary#icon-more) icon, appears as dots.
 You also could use `prevent_selection="true"` together with an empty title `title=""` and `aria-label="Choose an item"`.